ellakoa/postcard-poem/content/posts/the-grand-shaft.md

 ---
-title: The Grand Shaft
+title: A Well of Light.
 description: "111"
 collection: Wonderful Britain
 aspect: landscape
-image: /img/beyond-pebbles-face-kingsdo.jpg
+image: /img/the-grand-shaft-6-9090.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: A triple, spiral stairway, looking up through the main shaft towards the sky.
 Their are windows all the way to the top.